FAlfa-F/airbnb-big-data-analytics-uc3m/README.md

 4. Clear cultural and linguistic differences in guest expectations across markets.

 ## Repository Contents
-1. Big_Data_Final_Project_GR3.ipynb → Complete notebook with analysis and visualizations
+1. Airbnb Final Case - clean→ clean notebook with code

 ⚠️ This project was developed for academic purposes.
 The dataset used is publicly available and has not been included in the repository due to size considerations.